 Feline patients are usually tolerating acupuncture treatment well and the initial doubts of cat parents, whether their pet will be able to relax during a session, will quickly disappear.

 Veterinary acupuncture should be carried out only by veterinary professionals who are specially trained.
 This ensures proper assessment and safe adjustments of treatment to the individual case during each session.

-As a complementary modality can acupuncture for cats help to relief pain and initiate healing processes in a gentle, but powerful way without causing known drug-induced side effects.
+As a complementary modality can acupuncture for cats help to relieve pain and initiate healing processes in a gentle, but powerful way without causing known drug-induced side effects.

-This form of therapy is becoming more and more recognised amongst veterinarians and pet owners, as it is usually very effective and can be integrated well into conventional treatment plans.
+This form of therapy is becoming more and more recognized amongst veterinarians and pet owners, as it is usually very effective and can be integrated well into conventional treatment plans.

 Dr. Ellen Schmidt is a veterinarian and webmaster with a special interest in alternative and holistic pet health care and veterinary acupuncture.

 Visit her website and claim your free monthly e-zine “Pet Health Tip”, available at http://www.pet-health-pro.com.